nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Check for the cases in which the day of `lastUpdatedDate` and `currentDateTime` falls on the day of the lesson and deduct accordingly.
 * Multiply the number of lessons calculated with the cost per lesson to get the amount to be added to `OutstandingFees` field.

+The following activity diagram starts from the creation of the updated lesson.
+Firstly, copy all lesson details to the new lesson object for defensive coding.
+Then, the following depicts the logic of how to calculate the amount to be added to `OutstandingFees`.

 ![UpdateFeesActivityDiagram](images/UpdateFeesActivityDiagram.png)

-*Figure I.6.2: Activity Diagram of Update Fees.*
+*Figure I.6.2: Activity Diagram of Update Fees from creation of a new Lesson object onwards.*

 This means that once the outstanding fees have been updated, any changes to fields that would affect outstanding fees (e.g. start date, end date, cancelling and uncancelling lessons in the past, change in lesson rates) will not be accounted for.